 Community life is not an add-on here, it is part of the learning model.
 Pupils take part in events that connect school and village, including community lunches where children help prepare, cook, and serve food.

-Academically, the headline is strong Key Stage 2 attainment.
-In 2024, 96.3% of pupils met the expected standard in reading, writing and maths combined, well above the England average of 62%.
-The school is small, with a published capacity of 105, and a published admission number of 15 for Reception entry (2026-27).
+Academically, the headline is a small-cohort Key Stage 2 picture.
+In the current 2024-25 / 2025 dataset, 60% of pupils met the expected standard in reading, writing and maths combined, while 90% reached the expected standard in reading and 90% in maths.
+The school is small, with 90 pupils.

 Leadership is stable.
 Chris Stone is the headteacher and joined in September 2021.